 We stated earlier that supported variants are size, color, material, pattern, age_group, and gender.
 What if you have a variant that’s not supported by Google?
 For our in-house eCommerce brand, you can see that a variant we have is shade.
 Unfortunately, there’s no variant for this so we’re out of luck.
 If shade was close enough to resemble color, we could try and nestle it underneath that color variant.
 Unfortunately, the distinction is too far off, so we’re out of luck.
 This is frustrating for many eCommerce store owners and I completely agree.
 Google should expand their variations based on different sectors and verticals if they want to provide the best eCommerce experience.

-Frequently, I’ll work with an eCommerce store that has created so many different individual products for each variation.
+Frequently, I’ll work with an eCommerce store that has created an entirely different product for each variation, whereas variations should all be combined into one parent product.
 In most cases, I’m a fan of simplicity and consolidation.
 When I’m able to explain to the store owner or marketing manager that Google Shopping is smart enough to display the proper size, color, material, pattern, age group and gender with one product and variations specified correctly, they get on-board to consolidate.
 This sort of decision takes hours of consultation and conversation.
 If you have an unsupported variant or if you have other SEO reasons behind creating the individual product for all variation, there are times when it makes sense.
 In the majority of instances, consolidation is my preferred route based on how smart Google is with shopping and how it provides a better user experience.
 Note: If you want to have a conversation about structuring your variants, feel free to contact us.

 - Shopping Feed: A feed is a file that contains a list of products you want to advertise through Merchant Center.